MrPekar98/Thetis-Progressive-Indexing-Benchmark/README.md

 ```

 Once again, if GitTables are used as the corpus, substitute the variable `${WT_SIZE}` with `${GT_SIZE}`.
+Additionally, add the parameter `-link lucene` to use Lucene for entity linking, as GitTables do not come with ground truth entity links.

 ### Table Discoverability
 In this experiment, we evaluate how long it takes before a new table that is inserted into the corpus during indexing becomes discoverable.